$275

 Creating a Comprehensive ISS Program

-Dr. Robin J. Vannoy
+Dr. Robin Vannoy

 In-school suspension (ISS) is an afterthought for many schools; however it can be a place of restoration, healing, and skill building.
 By embedding direct instruction and social-emotional skills in an intentionally staffed and designed space we can meet the needs of all students.
 This session will challenge participants’ thoughts around ISS and gain concrete ways to make their ISS program a place that meets the needs of all students and reduces exclusionary discipline.